Call Us: 905 751 2941

 Dear patients & referring physicians,

-We have closed our clinic for in person consultations and visits in light of COVID-19 for now until March 30th.
-A full week prior to that, we hope to make a decision on the following weeks depending on the threat still faced.
-We will however continue to provide care in a number of ways.
-We are now fully equiped to do consultations through the OTN.
+We continue to be open for tests (ECGs, echocardiograms and Holter studies on a selective basis).
+We will during this pandemic continue to provide care in a number of ways.
+We are now fully equiped to do consultations through the OTN as well as by phone.
 This is secure.
 We will therefore triage the consults received in this time period for this purpose.
 We will also return all phone calls and fax correspondence.
-Our reception staff have been set up to work from home.

 The presentation has been varied with the virus causing more heart attacks, heart arrhythmia, heart failure, as well as myocarditis (inflammation of the heart muscle).